|

 https://www.usaa.com/.

-A high percentage of grads are, or were,
+Many grads are, or were, members.

 21. Armed Forces Insurance (AFI):